Class of 2018

 Senay helped to organize the first-ever African Leadership Academy (ALA) Model African Union (ALAMAU 2014) and served as financial director.
 As an ALA peer counselor, he provided guidance and support to first-year students, helping as they adapted to the ALA environment.
 At ALA, he was part of a team called Angaza, which was a student-run enterprise that created concept-based games to teach underprivileged children.

 For his Social Justice summer, Senay learned more about how to empower youth to use their critical thinking skills as well as how to improve their learning environments through a placement with the Terrain for Interactive Pedagogy in Mauritius.
-He spent his Global Inquiry summer in Beijing, China, conducting research for the Notre Dame China Engineering Program at Tsinghua University.
+He spent his Global Inquiry summer in Beijing, China, working on integrating a Virtual Reality system with medical images to help medical professionals view and interact with human anatomy, which resulted in the creation of prototype software.
+The project was a joint effort between the Notre Dame China Engineering Program at Tsinghua University and General Electric.

 - Areas of Study: Anthropology; Chinese